compulim/message-port-rpc/README.md

 However, the error object received will return `false` for `obj instanceof Error`.
 This is expected.
 Instead, you should use `Object.prototype.toString.call(obj) === '[object Error]'` to determine if the object is an error object or not.
 Alternatively, you can recreate the error object.

+### Can I provide my own marshal/unmarshal function?

+No, we do not support custom marshal/unmarshal function.

+Alternatively, you can wrap `MessagePort` and add your own marshal and unmarshal functions.
+Make sure you implement both marshal and unmarshal functions for both sides of the port.

 ## Contributions

 Like us?
 [Star](https://github.com/compulim/message-port-rpc/stargazers) us.